Nadharm/CoVirt/README.md

 ./test.sh
 ```

 This will bring up QEMU.
 I've set "-no-graphic" on, but feel free to change this.
+"-cpu host" is set so that the spun up box will act as an L1 (I think...)

 To run the module:
 ```